bosch-io/iot-things-examples/historian/README.md

 This could potentially not match the technical timestamp of the real-world sensor event because of the way these change events are transmitted/processed (e.g. transmitted in blocks).
 - if anywhere in the Thing property change structure a property called "timestamp" is found then this will be used for all property changes on the same level or on nested properties.
 This means that you can submit property changes with their corresponding timestamp by applying this property change in one change operation.
-Of course in this case changes of the timestamp property itself will not recorded as seperate history collection entries.
+Of course in this case changes of the timestamp property itself will not recorded as separate history collection entries.
 The "timestamp" property should be issued in [ISO-Date](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_LOCAL_DATE_TIME) format.

 Example of property with matching timestamp field.